The lecture series is organised by former and current Pembroke College students.

 Alexander Rutherford is a DPhil student at Pembroke studying artificial intelligence for robotics.
 Like many of the committee, he became rather attached to The Hobbit while growing up and hasn’t looked back since.

-Seda Öztürk is a second-year DPhil student specialising in theoretical linguistics at Pembroke College.
-Although she got familiar with fantasy as a genre early on in her life, she discovered Tolkien’s fantasy world with the famous trilogy of the Lord of the Rings when she was a teenager, followed by reading the Hobbit and not liking the translation.
-She is an active Pembrokian and has been running MCR Book Club (aka PemBook) since Michaelmas 2022.
+Seda Öztürk is a DPhil student specialising in theoretical syntax at Pembroke College.
+Although she got familiar with fantasy as a genre early on in her life, she discovered Tolkien’s world with the famous trilogy of The Lord of the Rings when she was a teenager, followed by reading The Hobbit.

 Michelle Chong is a DPhil student in English who researches portrayals of bodily movement in 19th-century literature.
 As a child, she daydreamed about wielding a bow and fighting alongside the Fellowship; these days, she feels closer to Bilbo in his old age – in want of seeing mountains and some peace and quiet in a hobbit hole to finish her book.